r-a-y/mobile-hosts/readme.md

 Copy one of the above URLs into any HOSTS app that allows adding URLs as a source.

 Originally created for use with Android.
-For unrooted devices, use DNSfilter.
+For unrooted devices, use personalDNSfilter.
 For rooted devices, try AdAway.
 All are available on F-Droid.

 It is worth noting that DNSfilter can handle wildcard entries, which will offer better subdomain blocking coverage, but uses Android's built-in VPN to handle the blocking.